 So what am I talking about?
 What is a home-cooked app?

-It's the kind of app that you make for yourself, to solve your own problem or for your own entertainment.
-Much like a home-cooked meal, they can be shared with friends or family.
-But they aren't designed for mass consumption.
+It's the kind of app that you make for yourself, to solve your own problem or for your own enjoyment.
+Much like a home-cooked meal, it can be shared with friends or family.
+But it's not designed for mass consumption.